I am….. me!

 I used to label myself “straight but struggling”, then, “bisexual”, then “gay”.

 I try to label myself as little as possible because no label or word or identifier can ever truly describe who we are.
 And yet, we can’t function in a world where we don’t know anything about a person.
 But I think while labels are a good place to start, they shouldn’t be where we end.

 So many people will look at the first page of my blog and form very strong opinions about me based on one of the labels I used to describe myself in the title.
 And that’s ok.
 A label doesn’t define who I am and everything about me.
 And someone’s opinion about a label has an even lesser impact on who I am (if it has any impact at all).
 But I’m not responsible for someone else’s judgements or opinions.
 I’m only responsible for my own actions and my life before God.

 So for those who crave labels regarding my sexuality, I would say:

-I’m a cisgender (male who self identifies as a man) gay man.
+I’m a cisgender (male who self identifies as a man) gay white man.

 For those that don’t care about labels, let me end where I began, as we move past labels to understand each other more deeply;